mfenig1013/symphProblem/README.md

 ### useful problem class fields

-self.problem: string corresponding to the entire human-readable model specified by the user self.solution: dictionary of user-defined variables and their values in the solution (if a solution exists) self.solved: if True means a valid problem has been created and has been solved; False otherwise self.var: set of human-defined variables self.numVar: number of variables in the model self.variableMap = a mapping of user-defined variables and their converted names and vice versa.  'h2c' means user-defined to converted; 'c2h' means converted back to user-defined
+self.problem: string corresponding to the entire human-readable model specified by the user

+self.solution: dictionary of user-defined variables and their values in the solution (if a solution exists)

+self.solved: if True means a valid problem has been created and has been solved; False otherwise

+self.var: set of human-defined variables

+self.numVar: number of variables in the model

+self.variableMap: a mapping of user-defined variables and their converted names and vice versa.  'h2c' means user-defined to converted; 'c2h' means converted back to user-defined